-b.
+- b.
 Examples.
-Examples include financial businesses such as lenders, brokerage houses, bank headquarters; data processing; headquarters for professional service firms (lawyers, accountants, engineers, architects, etc.), sales offices; government offices; public utility offices; TV and radio studios; medical and dental clinics, and medical and dental labs.

-- Offices that are part of and are located with a firm in another category are considered accessory to the firm's primary activity.
+Examples include financial businesses such as lenders, brokerage houses, bank headquarters; data processing; headquarters for professional service firms (lawyers, accountants, engineers, architects, etc.), sales offices; government offices; public utility offices; TV and radio studios; medical and dental clinics, and medical and dental labs. - c.
+Exceptions. - i.
+Offices that are part of and are located with a firm in another category are considered accessory to the firm's primary activity.
 Headquarters offices, when in conjunction with or adjacent to a primary use in another category, are considered part of the other category. - ii.
-Contractors and others who perform construction or similar services off-site are included in the Office category if equipment and materials are not stored on the site and fabrication, services, or similar work is not carried on at the site.

-2. Retail Sales and Service
+Contractors and others who perform construction or similar services off-site are included in the Office category if equipment and materials are not stored on the site and fabrication, services, or similar work is not carried on at the site. - 2.
+Retail Sales and Service - a.

-- a.
 Characteristics.
 Retail Sales and Service firms are involved in the sale, lease or rent of new or used products to the general public.
 They may also provide personal services or entertainment, or provide product repair or services for consumer and business goods. - b.
 Examples.
 Examples include uses from the four subgroups listed below: - i.
-Sales-oriented, general retail: Stores selling, leasing, or renting consumer, home, and business goods including art,

-- art supplies, bicycles, books, clothing, dry goods, electronic equipment, fabric, fuel, gifts, groceries, household products, jewelry, pets, pet food, pharmaceuticals, plants, printed material, stationery, and videos; food sales.
-Sales oriented general retail includes the service but not repair of vehicles. - ii.
+Sales-oriented, general retail: Stores selling, leasing, or renting consumer, home, and business goods including art, art supplies, bicycles, books, clothing, dry goods, electronic equipment, fabric, fuel, gifts, groceries, household products, jewelry, pets, pet food, pharmaceuticals, plants, printed material, stationery, and videos; food sales.
+Sales oriented general retail includes the service but not repair of vehicles.

+- ii.
 Sales-oriented, bulk retail: Stores selling large consumer home and business goods, including appliances, furniture, hardware, home improvements, and sales or leasing of consumer vehicles including passenger vehicles, motorcycles, light and medium trucks, and other recreational vehicles. - iii.
-Personal service-oriented: Branch banks: urgency medical care; Laundromats; photographic studios; photocopy and blueprint services; printing, publishing and lithography; hair, tanning, and personal care services; tax preparers, accountants, engineers, architects, real estate agents. legal, financial services; art studios; art, dance, music, martial arts, and other recreational or cultural classes/schools; (non-transient); motels (nonhotels transient): taxidermists: mortuaries: veterinarians; kennels limited to boarding and training with no breeding; and animal grooming. - iv.
-Entertainment-oriented: Restaurants (sitdown drive through): cafes: and delicatessens; taverns and bars; hotels (transient), motels (transient), recreational vehicles, and other temporary lodging with an average length of stay less than 30 days; athletic, exercise and health clubs or gyms; bowling alleys, skating rinks, game arcades; pool halls; dance halls, studios, and schools: theaters: indoor firing ranges. miniature golf facilities, golf courses, and driving ranges.
+Personal service-oriented: Branch banks: urgency medical care; Laundromats; photographic studios; photocopy and blueprint services; printing, publishing and lithography; hair, tanning, and personal care services; tax preparers, accountants, engineers, architects, real estate agents, legal, financial services; art studios; art, dance, music, martial arts, and other recreational or cultural classes/schools; (non-transient); hotels motels (nontransient): taxidermists: mortuaries: veterinarians; kennels limited to boarding and training with no breeding; and animal grooming. - iv.
+Entertainment-oriented: Restaurants (sitthrough); down and drive cafes: delicatessens; taverns and bars; hotels (transient), motels (transient), recreational vehicles, and other temporary lodging with an average length of stay less than 30 days; athletic, exercise and health clubs or gyms; bowling alleys, skating rinks, game arcades; pool halls; dance halls, studios, and schools; theaters; indoor firing ranges, miniature golf facilities, golf courses, and driving ranges.